tilmanrassy/emacs-dir-treeview/README.md

 * Deleting all selected files
 * Opening all selected files in Emacs
 * Open all selected files with an external program
+* Change mode of all selected files
+* Chnage owner of all selected files

-To copy or move the selected files, navigate to the destination (which must be a directory), and open its context menu (right-click or `e`).
+To copy or move the selected files, navigate to the destination (which must be a directory), and open its context menu (right-click or `m`).
 The context menu offers one item for moving and one for copying the selected files to the destination directory.

 For the other three operations (deleting, opening in Emacs, opening with an external program), open the context menu of one of the selected files.
 The context menu consists of three items, one for each of the three operations.

 ### Key bindings

 As usual in Emacs, dir-treeview activates a special local keymap in its buffers (cf. [Local Keymaps](https://www.gnu.org/software/emacs/manual/html_node/emacs/Local-Keymaps.html "Local Keymaps - GNU Emacs Manual") in the Emacs Manual).
-Besides this, dir-treeview defines three additional keymaps which are only active in particular places of the buffer: the *control keymap* inside the `[+]`/`[-]` symbols, the *label keymap* inside the filenames of the nodes, and the *parent dir keymap* inside the  `..` symbol atop the first node.
+Besides this, dir-treeview defines two additional keymaps which are only active in particular places of the buffer: the *control keymap* inside the `[+]`/`[-]` symbols, and the *label keymap* inside the filenames of the nodes.
 The following tables list the default key bindings of the keymaps:

 #### Local keymap